-Behavior Expectations - Hopkins and Sycamore Elementary Schools
+Behavior Expectations- Hopkins and Sycamore Elementary Schools

 It is our goal to assist you in helping our children in developing the necessary self-discipline to be responsible productive members of our school community.
 Behavior expectations are developed by each building as a guideline for acceptable behaviors.
 To that end, it is only as a last resort that students are removed from the classroom setting as a disciplinary measure.
-Specific building plans may be found in the appendix of this document.

-To insure understanding between home and school, we ask that you read this plan carefully, review it with your child.
+To ensure understanding between home and school, we ask that you read this plan carefully, review it with your child.
 Any questions should be directed to the building principal.